-Obviously, we have had all the plumbing fitted.
+I’m pleased with it and can’t wait to see the finished product!!
 This is the niche where the freestanding tub will sit.
 I added the waterproof membrane on the wall we built behind the tub because we had extra.
 I’ll be adding tutorials on the installation of all these projects in the coming weeks.

 The main cause for our delays is ensuring the electrical components are properly prepared for the heated floors.
 The little blue box has been installed where the control panel will go.

 And down at the bottom, where the baseboard used to be, is the wire that will eventually power the floor.
-BUT, as thorough as our electrician is, he did not have every testing meter necessary to properly certify the heated coils before installation.
+BUT, as thorough as our electrician is, he did not have every testing meter necessary to certify the heated coils before installation properly.
 This is very important to document for the validation of the warranty of the heated floor.

 So, as we wait I’ve had time to question some of my decisions, namely the grout color.
 I had planned to use Bright White, but I have since decided that it would be too stark and have ordered it in Snow White instead.
-Anyone who has done a marble installation I’d love feedback on this!
-I was advised by the tile company not to use a grey grout as it can stain the white honed marble.
-I’m also not sure grey grout is the look I am desiring anyway.
+Anyone who has done a marble installation, I’d love feedback on this!
+I was advised by the tile company not to use grey grout as it can stain the white-honed marble.
+I’m also not sure grey grout is the look I want anyway.